wellsaid-labs/tts-evaluation/docs/KUBERNETES_DEPLOYMENT.md

 1. A cluster consists of a pool of Compute Engine VM instances running Kubernetes, the open source cluster orchestration system that powers GKE.
 Create a cluster by following these steps:
    1. Navigate to GCPs `Create a Kubernetes cluster` page.
    1. Pick the `Standard cluster` template on the left hand side.
-    1. Ensure that the `Maintenance window` is set to 3:00am under `Availability, networking, security, and additional features`.
    1. Create a `Node pool` for worker (i.e. 'worker-pool') and master nodes (i.e. 'master-pool').
       The worker and master likely do not need default 100GB disk size.
 The worker likely has an optimized architecture that it runs most quickly on.
+The worker pool will need autoscaling enabled with 1 node minimum and a maximum of 100 nodes.
    1. Pick the required computer resources for this deployment.
 1. Assuming GKE is installed on your system.
 Log into your cluster via:

    ```bash